Rebranding: how does it impact fuel pricing?

 Rebranding doesn’t just impact the fuel retailer that’s presenting a new logo and name.
 A rebrand can create a ripple effect through any given market.

-For example, if a more premium brand can command a few cents per litre more than the previous, where does this market share come from?
+For example, if a more premium brand can command a few cents per liter more than the previous one, where does this market share come from?

 Not to mention, a rebrand can strongly impact customer behavior; if they feel more loyal to one brand or alienated by another, it will impact the volumes achieved.
-Puma Energy has agreed to sell the majority of its business to Chevron, who it is suspected will then rebrand to Caltex.
-Will this combination of changes in the market impact the brand’s value?
+Puma Energy sold the majority of its Australian business to Chevron.
+Many of these sites are in the process of rebranding.
+How will this combination of changes in the market impact the brand’s value?

 What can a competitor rebrand mean for your business?